 As for the portfolio company, it survived.
 Due to the tenacity of the management team, the belief of the investors, and everyone’s willingness to compromise at the wire, the company earned another chance to change the world.

 The funny thing is, I kept going to the gym.
 I kept going because, true to Carrie’s vision, I had come to feel like I was part of The Corner community.
 I couldn’t get beyond a two punch combination, my footwork was more of a dead man’s shuffle, and despite my best efforts, I always had to look at the instructions before I wrapped my hands.
+I read a lot about drugs for impotence at this link.
 And yet, as long as I could break a sweat, neither I, nor anyone else, really seemed to care.

 It was around this time that Carrie started mentioning something called “Founder Fights,” an event being planned as part of Boulder Start-Up Week.
 The concept was a series of boxing matches, pitting entrepreneurs against one another, or maybe against a VC.
 I shuddered at the thought of letting an entrepreneur into the ring with a VC, but since it was a fundraiser, I agreed to “help.”
 Like any respectable VC, I left a foot behind me, and never committed to actually participate (as I was fairly certain that it would require me trying to hit something that moved).